Undergraduate Course Allocation through Competitive Markets: Simulations

 \end{example}

 {\bf Student utilities}.
-The university data does not contain information on students' preferences over course schedules.
+The data does not contain information on student preferences over course schedules.
 To recover this information, we use a parametric form for student utilities and the method of simulated moments to calibrate its parameters \citep[see, e.g.,][]{agarwal2015empirical}.
-We assume that each student can take up to $k=5$ courses and that students' preferences are additive over courses.\footnote{Some students are enrolled in six or even seven courses in the data.
-These students account for less than $3\%$ of the total student population.} Student $s$'s utility from taking course $c$ is denoted by $u_{sc}$ and has the following form:
+We assume that each student can take up to $k=5$ courses and that preferences are additive over courses.\footnote{Less than 3\% of the student body is enrolled in more than five courses in the data.} Student $s$'s utility from taking course $c$, $u_{sc}$, takes the form

-where $Y_s$ and $H_c$ are binary vectors of observed student and course characteristics, respectively, $\theta$ is a vector of unobserved coefficients, $\Gamma$ is a matrix of unobserved coefficients conformable with vectors $Y_s$ and $H_c$, $z_c$ is an unobserved course-specific component, and $\varepsilon_{sc}$ is random utility component that is assumed to have a normal distribution $\varepsilon_{sc}\sim N(0,\sigma^2)$ with unobserved parameter $\sigma$.
-As normalizations, the value of the outside option from not taking a course is $u_{s0}=0$ and the standard deviation of the noise parameter is $\sigma=1$.